samsaksfithian/angular-tictactoe/README.md

 # Angular Project

-Super basic Tic-Tac-Toe game used as a tutorial to begin learning AngularJS.
+Super basic Tic-Tac-Toe game used as an exercise to begin learning AngularJS.

 ## Task